-&lt;sup>25 County Code, Section 204.01(B)(3)(a), formerly Section 2(c)(i) of the AIG Ordinance.
+27 County Code, Section 204.01 (B) (3) (a), formerly Section 2(c) (i) of the AIG Ordinance.

-&lt;sup>26 County Code, Section 204.01(B)(3)(b), formerly Section 2(c)(ii) of the AIG Ordinance.
+28 County Code, Section 204.01(B)(3)(b), formerly Section 2(c)(ii) of the AIG Ordinance.

-&lt;sup>27 County Code, Section 204.01(B)(3)(c), formerly Section 2(c)(iii) of the AIG Ordinance.
+29 County Code, Section 204.01 (B) (3) (c), formerly Section 2(c) (iii) of the AIG Ordinance.

-&lt;sup>28 County Code, Section 204.01(B)(3)(d), formerly Section 2(c)(iv) of the AIG Ordinance.
+30 County Code, Section 204.01 (B) (3) (d), formerly Section 2(c) (iv) of the AIG Ordinance.

-&lt;sup>29 County Code, Section 204.01(B)(3)(e), formerly Section 2(c)(v) of the AIG Ordinance.
+31 County Code, Section 204.01 (B) (3) (e), formerly Section 2(c) (v) of the AIG Ordinance.

-of closed investigations, audits, and other reviews.
-The reports shall include the total number of complaints received during each reporting period, the number that required active investigation, the number that resulted in prosecution or other disciplinary actions, and the number of investigations closed, along with the cost incurred over and above the cost of salaries of AIG employees.

-• The Inspector General shall cooperate with the Department of Internal Auditing to avoid duplication of effort and to share information, so long as such sharing does not compromise an ongoing investigation.
+- The Inspector General shall prepare and publish on its website semi-annual reports (the first of which will cover the period January 1st June 30th and will be due in July and the second of which will cover the period July 1st December 31st and will be due in February) concerning the work and activities of the AIG pertaining to closed investigations, including statistical information regarding the disposition of closed investigations, audits, and other reviews.
+The reports shall include the total number of complaints received during each reporting period, the number that required active investigation, the number that resulted in prosecution or other disciplinary actions, and the number of investigations closed, along with the cost incurred over and above the cost of salaries of AIG employees.32 - The Inspector General shall cooperate with the Department of Internal Auditing to avoid duplication of effort and to share information, so long as such sharing does not compromise an ongoing investigation.
 At the request of the Inspector General and with the approval of the Internal Auditor, the Department of Internal Auditing may provide services to the Inspector General for a specific investigation.
-The Inspector General shall not interfere with the authority of the Department of Internal Auditing to conduct audits pursuant to the Cuyahoga County Charter, any applicable ordinances, and any rules established by the Internal Audit Committee.
+The Inspector General shall not interfere with the authority of the Department of Internal Auditing to conduct audits pursuant to the Cuyahoga County Charter, any applicable ordinances, and any rules established by the Internal Audit Committee.33

-In conducting its duties, the AIG is required to avoid interfering in any ongoing outside criminal, civil or administrative investigation/prosecution.
-The AIG is also required to develop internal policies and procedures that ensure an investigation subject's constitutional rights are protected.
+In conducting its duties, the AIG is required to avoid interfering in any ongoing outside criminal, civil or administrative investigation/prosecution.34 The AIG is also required to develop internal policies and procedures that ensure an investigation subject's constitutional rights are protected.35

-The AIG can only be abolished upon the affirmative vote of at least eight (8) members of County Council and executed by the County Executive.
+The AIG can only be abolished upon the affirmative vote of at least eight (8) members of County Council and executed by the County Executive.36